NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 If you run this on some other system, you can copy the files with `scp`.

-Now, start `R` or `rstudio`, and run these commands to install some additional libraries are installed.
+Now, start `R` or `rstudio`, and run these commands to install some additional libraries.
 We need to install the latest version of Signac, which takes a while.

 ```